theintern/intern/docs/running.md

 ## Grunt

-Intern includes a Grunt task that can be easily loaded with
+Intern includes a Grunt task that can be loaded with

 ```js
 grunt.loadNpmTasks('intern');